barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

 When writing NIFTI files, ITK encodes the rotation, translation and scaling in the qform.
 The qform code is set to 1 (NIFTI_XFORM_SCANNER_ANAT), and the sform code is set to 0.
 The loss of the sform is unavoidable because the ITK I/O code reads images into a common internal structure, independent of the individual image format on disk, and only supports a rigid transformation.

+## Precision errors in header transforms

+ITK reads and writes a variety of file formats.
+Images are read into a generic ITK image object, and after processing the results are written out in the desired format.
+As a result, there can be precision errors in the output NIFTI header.

 ## Potential interoperability problems with other software